 I was sitting in a restaurant in Cyprus waiting for my order when the waiter brought a little dip and some bread to my table as a starter.
 It tasted amazing so I was curious to know more.
-I did some research and found that it was tahini with carob molasses, a dish from the Middle East.
-They usually eat it with pita bread.
+After some research I discovered that it was tahini and carob molasses, a dish from the Middle East.
+They usually serve it with pita bread.

-I love making tahini and carob molasses as part of a Lebanese meze.
-In it I include some other amazing dishes from the Middle East (hummus, baba ganoush, tabbouleh salad, fattoush salad, falafel balls, tahini sauce).
+I often serve tahini and carob molasses as part of a Lebanese meze which includes some other amazing dishes from the Middle East:

 Tahini and Carob Molasses (V)